tstatler/hashicorp-exercise/index.md

 ### Git push

-The `git push` command uploads changes in your local branch to the remote branch.
-This operation makes the remote branch identical to your local branch.
-It first checks that there is a remote-tracking branch for the remote repository connected to your local branch and then synchronizes local changes with the remote branch.
+The `git push` command first checks that there is a remote-tracking branch for the remote repository connected to your local branch.
+If so, it synchronizes your local changes with the remote branch.
+In other words, this operation makes the remote branch identical to your local branch.
 If not all commits in the remote branch are in your local branch, the remote will reject the push operation, as shown below:

 ```bash
 git push